ModulrCloud/modulr-agent/README.md

 ```bash
 export TURTLEBOT3_MODEL=waffle_pi

 # ROS 1
 roslaunch turtlebot3_gazebo turtlebot3_world.launch

 # ROS 2
 ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
 ```

 The robot should then be controllable using the agent.

-*Note The simulation may use Twist or TwistStamped messages for velocity commands, so if movement is not working, double-check the message type.*
+**Note**: The simulation may use Twist or TwistStamped messages for velocity commands, so if movement is not working, double-check the message type.

+### Component Overview

+- **modulr_agent** - Main binary handling WebRTC, video pipeline, and ROS communication
+- **modulr_zenoh_interface** - Optional library providing Zenoh-based video source